raynamharris/IntegrativeProjectWT2015/README.md

 ### Results

-Quick view of the overall numbers of differentially expressed genes by two-way contrasts from the 02b_rnaseqALL.Rmd analysis
+Quick view of the overall numbers and patterns of differentially expressed beahvioras and genes in response to beahvioral manipulatlions.

+#### Table 2: Sample sizes for tissue specific analysis of the resopnse to behavior manipulations in DG, CA3, and CA1 hippocampal subfields

 | contrast | up | down | total |
 | --- | --- | --- | --- |